graphql/graphql-spec/spec/Section 6 -- Execution.md

 - {extensions} (optional): A map reserved for implementers to extend the protocol however they see fit.

+Note: Since future versions of the specification may add more information, implementers should not add top level keys to requests; instead, {extensions}
-Note: {extensions} exists to provide implementers with a reserved location to include additional information in requests without risking conflicts with future versions of this specification.
+provides implementers a reserved location to include additional information.
 If present, {extensions} must be a map, but there are no additional restrictions on its contents.
 To avoid conflicts, we recommended implementers use unique prefixes for keys within {extensions}.

 Given this information, the result of {ExecuteRequest(schema, document, operationName, variableValues, initialValue)} produces the response, to be